-Before using the Bluetooth[®] audio system, it is necessary to register a Bluetooth[®] enabled portable player in the system.
+Before using the Bluetooth® audio system, it is necessary to register a Bluetooth® enabled portable player in the system.
 Follow the procedure below to register (pair) a portable player:

-STEP 1 Press until "BT AUDIO" is displayed.
+STEP 1 Press and hold DISCAUX until "BT AUDIO" is displayed.

-STEP 2 Press that corresponds to "SETUP".
+STEP 2 Press (SETUP).